 What is Demand Response ?

-Demand response works on the premise that if your company decreases its energy use during peak demand periods, you will be compensated depending on how much you cut.
+Demand response or demand side response works on the premise that if your company decreases its energy use during peak demand periods, you will be compensated depending on how much you cut.
 It's a win-win situation for everyone: you'll have more money to invest in other ways and a cheaper energy bill.
 The power system will have more electricity supply in the tank to assist in getting through peak load times.

 Benefits of Demand Response for Your business